codio-content/ThinkDS/.guides/content/interfaces-exercise-1.md

 {Run!}(sh .guides/bg.sh javac code/ListClientExample.java java -cp code/ ListClientExample )

 Review `ListClientExampleTest`.
 It runs one test, which creates a `ListClientExample`, invokes `getList`, and then checks whether the result is an `ArrayList`.
 Initially, this test will fail because the result is a `LinkedList`, not an `ArrayList`.
-Run this test and confirm that it fails. {Check It!|assessment}(test-958272319)
+Run this test and confirm that it fails. {Run Test|assessment}(test-958272319)

 NOTE: This test makes sense for this exercise, but it is not a good example of a test.
 Good tests should check whether the class under test satisfies the requirements of the *interface*; they should not depend on the details of the *implementation*.